constarg/sushi-shuffle/README.md

 # Introduction

 This program transfers all files outside of folders to the specific folders to which they belong.

 # Download & Build

-First download the program from github and go to the File-Sorter-Core folder.
+First download the program from GitHub and go to the File-Sorter-Core folder.

 ```
 % git clone https://github.com/rounnus/File-Sorter-Core.git
 % cd File-Sorter-Core/
 ```

 After installation the program must be built.
 In order to build the program, the following instructions must be followed.<br>

 ```
 % mkdir build
 % cd build/